-When you can provide a unique customer experience and if it is something that your competitors have not been able to provide, it can put you in a unique position where you are well sought out for.
+When you can provide unique customer experiences and if it is something that your competitors have not been able to provide, it can put you in a unique position where you are well sought out for.
 If this experience can be extrapolated consistently across all channels, then it becomes your USP which you can leverage to attract newer clients and keeping your existing clients pay for your continued service.

 9 Steps to create a killer customer experience strategy